 I joined a software tools startup, Code Red Technologies, which was acquired in 2013 by NXP Semiconductors.
-The Cambridge and San Jose Code Red team, which expanded to include members in Bucharest and Brno, has evolved our Red Suite toolchain to create MCUXpresso IDE.
+The Cambridge and San Jose Code Red team, which expanded to include members in Bucharest and Brno, evolved our Red Suite toolchain to create MCUXpresso IDE.

 - Created a CI system where none had existed before.
-Built a Jenkins installation that now integrates a multi-platform, multi-component software product.
+Built a Jenkins installation to integrate a multi-platform, multi-component software product.
 (Before I started, most build steps were manual, with the final stage automated on Windows only.)

 - Made the entire CI system maintainable, flexible, and safe, by coding all the jobs in Groovy and using the Jenkins JobDSL plugin.
 Documented it fully in internal wiki pages.

 - Migrated the Jenkins master from Windows to Mac, and later to an Ubuntu VM in a corporate datacenter, keeping everything working on the way, and extended it to manage a heterogeneous collection of build and test nodes.

 - Imported a complex legacy source tree with years of history from Subversion to Git, and introduced modern working practices (Git, JIRA, Nexus) to an established team.

 - Wrote (in Python) a suite of scripts to automate the testing of multi-platform software driving custom hardware, all controlled from Jenkins (see video for details), and to display results and alert developers to failures.

 - Maintained installers/packaging scripts for all the supported platforms: Windows, Linux (deb and rpm), Mac OS X.

 - Developed a happy working relationship with colleagues in Bucharest, coaching them and transferring technology and understanding, so that they could carry the system forward.